cloudoperators/juno/README.md

 ## Overview

-Juno has evolved into a platform that includes tools and libraries for developing Juno-based applications.
+Juno is a platform that includes tools and libraries for developing Juno-based applications.
 This platform provides a comprehensive set of utilities to streamline the development process, ensure consistency, and facilitate code sharing across different projects.

 ### Key Components